Santee Cooper: Santee Cooper Lakes

 The Santee Cooper Power and Navigation Project, constructed in 1939, improved navigation on and provided hydroelectric power from the Santee and Cooper rivers in South Carolina.
 With the creation of Lake Marion and Lake Moultrie, the project was intended to improve the health, recreation, and economy of the area.
 At the time, the Santee Cooper Project was the largest land-clearing project in U.S. history, with over 12,500 workers clearing over 177000 acre of swamp and forestland.
 42 mi of dams and dikes were constructed, including a 26 mi, 78 ft tall earthen dike.
 The Pinopolis Dam included the hydroelectric station and navigation lock, the highest single-lift lock in the world.
 A 3400 ft spillway was built to control floodwaters, with 62 gates allowing overflow of excess water.
 In completing the largest earth-moving project in the nation's history, 42000000 cuyd of earth were moved and 3.1 million cubic yards of concrete were poured.

+The project also caused substantial hardship to local landowners.
+The formerly-saline Cooper river became fresh, and the formerly-fresh Santee river became saline, disrupting the local ecological communities.

 The $48.2 million project (55 percent federal loan, 45 percent federal grant) first generated electricity on February 17, 1942.
 As transmission lines were built, power flowed to customers in Berkeley, Georgetown and Horry counties, and ultimately to electric cooperatives serving customers in 46 counties.